Paul Simon: 1999–2007: You're the One and Surprise

 In 2003, Simon and Garfunkel performed together again when they received a Grammy Lifetime Achievement Award.
 This reunion led to a U.S. tour, the acclaimed "Old Friends" concert series, followed by a 2004 international encore, culminating in a free concert at the Colosseum in Rome that attracted an audience of 600,000.
 In 2005, they sang "Mrs. Robinson" and "Homeward Bound" together, plus "Bridge Over Troubled Water" with Aaron Neville, in the benefit concert From the Big Apple to The Big Easy – The Concert for New Orleans (eventually released as a DVD) for Hurricane Katrina victims.
 In 2004, Simon's studio albums were re-released both individually and as a collection in a limited-edition, nine-CD boxed set, Paul Simon: The Studio Recordings 1972–2000.
 Simon was then working with Brian Eno on a new album, Surprise, which was released in May 2006.
 Most of its songs were inspired by the September 11 attacks and the Iraq War.
 Simon also took inspiration from having turned 60 in 2001, which he humorously referred to in "Old" from You're the One.
 Surprise was a commercial hit, reaching number 14 on the Billboard 200 and number 4 in the UK.
 Most critics praised the album.
 Stephen Thomas Erlewine of AllMusic wrote, "Simon doesn't achieve his comeback by reconnecting with the sound and spirit of his classic work; he has achieved it by being as restless and ambitious as he was at his popular and creative peak."
 The album was supported by the Surprise Tour in 2006.

-In March 2004, Walter Yetnikoff published Howling at the Moon, a book in which he criticized Simon and his previous business partnership with Columbia Records.
 In 2007, Simon was the inaugural recipient of the Library of Congress's Gershwin Prize for Popular Song, and he later performed as part of a gala of his work.